el18053/Diploma/BPF/README.md

       If we comment out ONLY the if() (not the mark_page_accessed) then we see that mark_page_access = copy_to_page_iter
   4. I think that force_page_cache_ra is executed if we use fadvise to notify the kernel that he should go ahead and start the readahead process.
 Otherwise i think that ondemand_readahead will take care of the readahead.
   5. I think that filemap_get_read_batch() reads a batch of pages from the page cache and add them to pvec().
 After that we can access them from pvec().
+  6. I think that page_cache_async_ra will do a max of 32 pages for a block_size = 4K.

 Questions :
   1. I am not sure about copy_to_page_iter because :